Familial inference: tests for hypotheses on a family of centres: Huber family

 Starting at the rightmost knot point $(\lambda^{(1)},\mu^{(1)})$, which corresponds to the weighted mean, the algorithm forges a path step-by-step to the leftmost knot point, which corresponds to the weighted median.
 Figure~\ref{fig:pathwise} illustrates this process on $n=30$ iid draws from a standard normal distribution.

-The algorithm begins at a value of $\lambda$ large enough to induce the weighted mean as the center and then iteratively decreases $\lambda$.
-The final $\lambda$ in this sequence of iterates is sufficiently small to induce the weighted median as the center.
+The algorithm begins at a value of $\lambda$ large enough to induce the weighted mean as the centre and then iteratively decreases $\lambda$.
+The final $\lambda$ in this sequence of iterates is sufficiently small to induce the weighted median as the centre.
+Observe that the path is piecewise linear and continuous.

 Thus far the spread has been fixed at $\sigma=1$.
 To recover the solution path for $\sigma\neq1$, we scale the output $(\lambda^{(1)},\ldots,\lambda^{(m+1)})$ from Algorithm~\ref{alg:pathwise} by multiplying it by $\sigma$.
-The centers $(\mu^{(1)},\ldots,\mu^{(m+1)})$ do not change.
+The centres $(\mu^{(1)},\ldots,\mu^{(m+1)})$ do not change.
 This scaling has the intended effect of using the scaled residual $(x-\mu)/\sigma$ in the Huber function instead of $x-\mu$.
-We remind the reader that this scaling is important for making the solution path scale-free, desirable for testing independent samples (addressed in Section~\ref{sec:twosample}).
+We remind the reader that this scaling makes the solution path scale-free, relevant for testing independent samples.

-\subsection{Relation to Least Angle Regression}
+\subsection{Relation to least angle regression}

 Algorithm~\ref{alg:pathwise} bears similarity to least angle regression \parencite{Efron2004,Rosset2007}, a pathwise optimization routine that traces the solution path of lasso regression coefficients.
-To clarify this similarity, first recall the Moreau envelope $f_\lambda(z)$ of a real-valued function $f(z)$, which is the infimal convolution of $f(z)$ and $1/(2\lambda)(z-\beta)^2$ over $\beta\in\mathbb{R}$ \parencite[see, e.g.,][]{Polson2015}.
+To clarify this similarity, first recall the Moreau envelope $f_\lambda(z)$ of a real-valued function $f(z)$, which is the infimal convolution of $f(z)$ and $g(z)=1/(2\lambda)z^2$ \parencite[see, e.g.,][]{Polson2015}.
 When $f(z)=|z|$, there is a precise relation between the Huber function $\ell_\lambda(z)$ and the Moreau envelope:

 The right-hand side is equal to $\ell_\lambda(z)/\lambda$.
 In words, multiplying the Moreau envelope of the absolute value function by $\lambda$ yields the Huber function, a known result from convex analysis \parencite{Beck2017}.
 Hence, we have the chain of equalities